 Sicilian Vota Vota was just another food I learned to enjoy marrying into a Sicilian family.
-Similar to a calzone but stuffed with ingredients like swiss chard, sausage and endless variations to please every tastebud.
+Similar to a calzone but stuffed with ingredients like swiss chard, broccoli, sausage and endless variations to please every tastebud.

 Like Italian recipes?
 Try my recipes for Sicilian Baked Lolli, Pasta with Anchovies and Tagliatelle with Traditional Bolognese Sauce.